Iskenderun-Technical-University/ymg-donem-projesi-visionGPT/README.md

 - ✅ Sessions, Firebase database and user actions (Done)
 - ✅ First .apk build (Done)
 - ✅ GPT3 to GPT3.5 upgrade (Done)
+- ✅ Register and Login with Google auth (Done)
-- ✅ Register with Google,Apple and Email (Done)
+- 🔄 Register with Apple and Email (soon)
 - 🔄 UI improvements, Language and Theme settings,text input (soon)
 - 🔄 Different prompts and tabs for different applications in one App (soon)
 - 🔄 Detect objects in images (soon)